Samuel Gorton: Family and descendants

-Samuel Gorton was married prior to 11 January 1629/30 to Mary Mayplet, the daughter of John Mayplet who was a haberdasher.
+Samuel Gorton was married before January 11, 1629/30 to Mary Mayplet, the daughter of haberdasher John Mayplet.
 Mary was the granddaughter of the Reverend John Mayplet, Rector of Great Leighs Parish in Essex, Vicar of Northolt in Middlesex, and a writer on the topics of natural history and astrology.
-Mary Gorton's brother was Dr. John Mayplet, physician to King Charles II.
+Her brother was Dr. John Mayplet, physician to King Charles II.